igorir3/DayZRadioAddonCreator/README.md

 # [ENG]
-## Translated by ChatGPT 4o

 This program is an editor for creating mods-addons for the Fox's Radio mod for DayZ!
 Besides creating projects, it can also directly export data to .pbo and create full-fledged mods for export to the Steam Workshop.
 In addition to creating configs and conversion, the program can also create textures for each object separately!

 ### Glossary
-TG - Texture Generator, changes textures for each object using an algorithm (used during export)\n Media file - a `.mp3` or `.ogg` file\n
+TG - Texture Generator, changes textures for each object using an algorithm (used during export)

+Media file - a `.mp3` or `.ogg` file

-Object - an object that will be exported as an item\n Media object - an object that can be used in other objects; it works with TG and is used to create SoundSets and SoundShaders\n
+Object - an object that will be exported as an item

+Media object - an object that can be used in other objects; it works with TG and is used to create SoundSets and SoundShaders

 Texture Object - an object for TG, also attached to each of the objects\n

 ### Installation: